ChulChong/WeddingProject/README.md

 ## Language used

-- JavaScript with React.js, HTML, CSS for frontend
+- React.js for frontend
-- Spring boot for Backend
+- Spring Boot for Backend
 - Firebase for database
 - Cloud Service from AWS EC2 to keep server running
 - AWS Route 53 for hosting